IshanChakraborty96/Docs/docs/source/Pages/Architecture.rst

 'Learn more about Fluentd <https://www.fluentd.org/>'_

+.. _Learn more about Fluentd <https://www.fluentd.org/>

  * Redis

 Redis is an open source data structure cache.
 Katonic uses Redis to cache logs in-memory for streaming back to users through the web application.

 'Learn more about Redis <https://redis.io/>'_

+.. _Learn more about Redis <https://redis.io/>

  * RabbitMQ